behnamasadi/cpp_tutorials/docs/multithreading.md

     }
 }
 ```
 This will solve the problem but we might create other problems.
-The first problem is if for any reason mutrx doesn't get unclocked, our program will get stock forever.
+The first problem is if for any reason mutex doesn't get unclocked, our program will get stock forever.

 Here when gaurd goes out of scope, mutex get unlocked automatically:
 ```